bincrafters/community/README.md

 ### Issues
 If you have an issue with a Bincrafters package, please report it on the [Github Issues](https://github.com/bincrafters/community/issues) page of this repository.

-### Wiki
-Our wiki contains helpful documents for using our packages and using Conan in general.
-It contains guidelines that we use for our own packages, but they can be applied to any package.

 ### Other Bincrafters Repositories
 If you submit a PR to another Bincrafters repository, please open an issue here to ensure we see it.
 We are working on a way to streamline the notification process so that this happens automatically, but Github doesn't have native support for this workflow so we have to engineer it ourselves.